Dentists

 Austria boasts a very high standard of dental care.
 As of 2020, there were 5,206 dentists working in various cities around Austria.
 The vast majority work directly through the social security system.
 Impressively, 99% of the Austrian population has access to basic dental care through social security.
 The E-card public insurance scheme costs just €10 per year and covers basic treatment.
 You can choose whichever dentist you prefer who displays a “Kassenarzt” (contracted doctor) or “Alle Kassen” (state dentists) sign.

-However, procedures such as implants, bridges, and orthodontics are not covered by social security.
-That said, partial costs can be reimbursed by your health insurance (Krankenkasse).
+However, procedures such as implants, bridges, and orthodontics are not covered by public health insurance.
 Despite this, dental tourism is popular among Austrians who seek out costly procedures in neighboring Hungary and Romania to reduce overall costs.

 State dental care in Austria